 Tokyo 1964: The Olympics silver medal was a shot in the arm for the Indian field hockey team and they used the next four years to prepare relentlessly, which paid in the next edition in Tokyo.
 They faced Pakistan in the final for the third consecutive time and settled the score by beating them 1-0 this time.

 Mexico 1968: Arguably the beginning of the downfall of the great Indian hockey regime.
 After finishing first in the group stage, India went on to lose to Australia 1-2 in the semi-final.
 They defeated West Germany 2-1 to win the bronze medal while Pakistan won the final by beating Australia.

 Munich 1972: The Games which proved India’s hockey to be on shaky grounds.
 The team topped their group as usual before going on to lose the semi-final 2-0 to Pakistan.
 However, they beat the Netherlands 2-1 to clinch the bronze medal.

 Moscow 1980: Under the able leadership of Vasudevan Baskaran, India went on to win their eighth gold medal in field hockey.
 After winning thrice and drawing twice in the preliminary round, the Indian team defeated Spain 4-3 to win the gold medal.
 It remains the last hockey gold for India at the Olympics.

 Athens 2004: It was Rajasthan’s Rajyavardhan Singh Rathore, who became the first shooter to help India get a medal at the Olympics and inspiring an entire generation to take up the sport, the fruits of which the nation is reaping today.
 Rathore finished second in the Men’s Double Trap event behind UAE and ahead of China.
 He is India's first individual silver-medallist at the Games.

 Beijing 2008: Following the footsteps of Rathore, India saw Abhinav Bindra taking it a level up in the following edition of the tournament as he won the gold medal in Men’s 10m Air Rifle.
-He remains the only Olympic gold medalist in India.
+He remains the only Olympic gold medallist in India and perhaps the most notable among the Indian Olympic winners.